Company Registration in Australia- An Overview

 Forming a company in Australia is quite straightforward.
 It takes about a week to incorporate a company in Australia.
 There is a separate authority for company registration process in Australia.
 It is important to suffice the requirements of appointing key executives for the company in Australia.
 An applicant must hire a resident director in Australia .These activities would include managing the company.

 There are different metropolitan hubs which include Sydney, Melbourne, Perth and Canberra.
-For a company to be registered in Australia, the applicant would require a CAN (Australian Company Number), TFN (Tax File Number) and an Australian Business Number (ABN).
+For a company to be registered in Australia, the applicant would require an ACN (Australian Company Number), TFN (Tax File Number) and an Australian Business Number (ABN).

 It is the largest country in Oceania which makes it a suitable country for an entrepreneur to start business.
 Australia has free trade agreements with other countries which allow it to carry out undisrupted trade.
-Apart from this, Australia has DTAAs with other countries.
-This would not tax an investor twice.
+Apart from this, Australia has signed DTAAs with other countries protecting investors from double taxation.
 Any capital accrued in Australia can be repatriated to the home country.

 Benefits of Company Registration in Australia